The Stress of Moving Countries: Find a Property That Allows You to Be Yourself

 08 Feb 2020

-An international move is such a big transition.
+An international relocation is such a big transition.
 Add family into the mix and the challenges are amplified.
 As Hong Kong-based counsellor Erin Donahue explains, this requires a period of adjustment for everyone, but each person can experience it differently.
+In this interview, she sheds some light on what it’s like for expats buying property in Hong Kong, and gives us some tips on how to alleviate the stress of moving to another country.

 Moving Challenge